cybertraining-dsc/fa20-523-341/project/project.md

 }
 ```

-While these results confirmed our expectations, one issue that comes to the table is that Vader takes into consideration additional string features such as punctuation in its determination of score, meaning "I'm so sad!" will be more negative than "I'm so sad".
+While these results confirmed our expectations, a few issues come to the table with our use of the Vader module.
+One is that Vader takes into consideration additional string features such as punctuation in its determination of score, meaning "I'm so sad!" will be more negative than "I'm so sad".
 Since lyrics on Genius are contributed by the community, in most cases there is a lack of consistency using accurate punctuation.
-Additionally in some cases there can be typos present in a line of lyrics, both of which can skew our data.
+Additionally, in some cases there can be typos present in a line of lyrics, both of which can skew our data.
 However we determined that our method in using the Vader module is suitable for our project as we simply want to determine if a track is positive or negative without needing to be too specific.
+Another issue is that our implementation of Vader acts only on English words.
+Again, since lyrics on Genius are contributed by the community, there could be errors in our data from misspelled word contributions as well as sections or entire lyrics written in different languages.

 In addition to performing sentiment analysis on the lyrics, we tokenized the lyrics, removing common words such as 'a', 'the','for', etc. This was done to collect data on the number of meaningful and number of non-repeating words in each song.
 Albeit while this data was never used in our study, it could prove useful in future studies.